Support

 A periodic inventory system is one that typically small businesses use, where held inventory is minimal and easy to physically count.
 And the checking of this is done on a periodic basis.

-A perpetual inventory system – like the one Unleashed offers – is one that allows for constantly updated inventory records and real-time accuracy.
-It’s for businesses that need accurate stock levels every time an item is sold or received.
-By using digital technologies it’s able to live track inventory, as well as automatically adjust the cost of goods sold.
+A perpetual inventory system enables constantly updated inventory records and real-time accuracy.
+It's ideal for businesses that need accurate stock levels every time an item is sold or received.
+By using digital technologies, a perpetual system can live track inventory and automatically adjust the cost of goods sold.

 How do you maintain stock records?

-When comparing the above options for recording stock, it’s clear that for most businesses, pen and paper or Excel are the suboptimal methods.
-Too admin-heavy and error-prone to be effective beyond a very small scale, it’s best to consider the way inventory software works to track stock changes.
+When comparing the above options for recording stock, it's clear that for most businesses, pen and paper or spreadsheets are the suboptimal methods.
+They are typically too admin-heavy and error-prone to be effective beyond a very small scale.

 How does inventory software connect with accounting systems?